SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 KILL is a signal most often used when we're terminating a stubborn, otherwise frozen process.
 Any process receiving a KILL signal must end immediately and will not get a chance to perform cleanup operations.
 KILL sends a wide variety of signals eg: p-KILL is to kill a process, if a Node process is running and you want to terminate all Node processes that are running you can run p-KILL Node.
 NodeJS or Node, is a JavaScript runtime environment.

 STOP is used to suspend a running process.
-Stop spelled S‑T‑P is the same as Control+Z on a foreground job, and it is possible for a process to ignore it.
-Ctrl+Z will suspend the foreground job, this is useful if you want to switch from one long-running job to a job that has a shorter execution time and return to the longer one without losing the information that has already been processed.
+Stop spelled S T P is the same as Control+Z on a foreground job, and a process can ignore it.
+Ctrl+Z will suspend the foreground job; this is useful if you want to switch from one long-running job to a job that has a shorter execution time and return to the longer one without losing the information that has already been processed.

 CONTINUE is the signal sent to a suspended process informing it to continue execution.

 ## What is the difference between a signal and a process

-When processes are running, the way to communicate within a process is done with a signals.
+When processes are running, the way to communicate within a process is done with a signal.
-Signals offer processes a form of inter‑process communication using a signal number as an identifier of the signal sent.
+Signals offer processes a form of inter-process communication using a signal number as an identifier of the signal sent.
 Signals are usually sent asynchronously.

-Processes can register their own signal handlers to react to different types of signal, or they can take a blanket default signal for the process.
+Processes can register their signal handlers to react to different types of signal, or they can take a blanket default signal for the process.

-Signals can also stop, terminate or suspend execution of a process in order to take some other action.
-While they ressemble an interuption, signals are slightly different.
+Signals can also stop, terminate or suspend the execution of a process to take some other action.
+While they reassemble an interruption, signals are slightly different.

-## What is the difference between a signal and an interupt?
+## What is the difference between a signal and an interrupt?

 Interrupts also stop execution for some other action to be taken.